mike-moores/react-to-web-api/README.md

 These next steps will be full stack, requiring you to make changes to both the front and back end.

 - Add the ability to add a widget.
 The steps you might take to complete this could be:
    - Create a POST route on the server side in `widgets.js`.
-Test you can get a response for it in Postman/Insomnia.
+Test you can get a response for it in Insomnia.
    - Create the database function to add a new widget.
-Call this function in your route and test it works in Postman/Insomnia.
+Call this function in your route and test it works in Insomnia.
    - Create an `addWidget` function in `api.js` that will make a POST request to the API route you just built.
    - Create a new `AddWidget` component containing a form.
 Import the `addWidget` function from `api.js` and hook it up to your form's submit handler.
    - Once your widget has been added, have your widget list refresh so the new widget is visible.
 Perhaps this could involve reusing the `getWidgets` API function, or thinking about the data you return from your POST route...